wrupple/framework/README.md

 # framework
-Implementation of the Chain of Responsibility Pattern to streamline processing data across network and user interfaces.
+Implementation of the Chain of Responsibility Pattern that uses Representational State Transfer (ReST) to process data across network nodes which may require human activities to complete.